Language Support «Prev Next»

 ALTER DATABASE CHARACTER SET INTERNAL_USE AL32UTF8;

-Warning: This method is riskier and should only be used if data integrity is ensured.
+This path is riskier and should only be used once you're confident in the data's integrity and have a verified backup.

 SHUTDOWN IMMEDIATE;